Software Tools for Data Analysis

 • You have to fix these to run your code

-FAQ: Changing built-in functions
+FAQ: Changing Functions

 Most built-in functions can’t / shouldn’t be changed.